goetas/TemplatedUriRouter/README.md

 ## Installation

-Simply run assuming you have installed composer.phar or composer binary (or add to your `composer.json` and run composer install:
+Simply run the following command (assuming you have installed composer.phar or composer binary), or add to your `composer.json` and run composer install:

 ```bash
 $ composer require hautelook/templated-uri-bundle